Therapeutic Presence Part 3: Embodied Compassion

 Now simply feel the movement and activity of your heart.
 If you feel comfortable, close your eyes to give yourself a little more focus on the area in the center of your chest, right in back of the sternum, right on top of the diaphragm.
 There should be a pulsation there.
 Perhaps a pumping motion.
 Perhaps the beating of a drum.
 Perhaps a surging of our life giving waters in the blood of life.
 Perhaps just a thump, thump, thump.
 Nonetheless, with no thought, images, or ideas, this simple act of sensing the movement of your heart can have a profound impact on brain states.

 If you can’t feel your heart, tune into the pulse on your wrist.
 Perhaps you can try feeling the heart beat when you wake up in the middle of the night to go to the bathroom, often times it is pounding, then that’s the time to start this practice.
 Lay in bed and feel your heart moving, beating.
 And, if you have learned a prayer or poem by heart, repeat it nonverbally to the rhythm of your heartbeat.
 Gradually over time it will reduce the anxiety and fear that you are used to living with in your life.
+Abruptly discontinuing Valium treatment can trigger a rebound phenomenon characterized by a worsening of symptoms followed by a swift reduction in these symptoms (such as changes in mood, increased anxiety, or sleep disturbances).
+To prevent the occurrence of rebound or withdrawal syndrome, it is advisable to gradually reduce the dosage of the medication.

 This information and process is the foundation of a three day course I am teaching on the Biodynamic Craniosacral Therapy: Working Heart to Heart in North Carolina on August 20-22.
 Click here for more information: http://bti.edu/continuing-education/craniosacral-therapy/ or visit my website at www.michaelsheateaching.com